alessandrorepola/floss/docs/API_REFERENCE.md

     print(f"{project}: {result}")
 ```

-This API reference provides comprehensive documentation for integrating PyFault into your Python applications and extending its functionality for specific use cases.
+This API reference provides comprehensive documentation for integrating floss into your Python applications and extending its functionality for specific use cases.